 - Simple valve operation to release water to floor drain after cooling.

-- Safe containment of hot blowoff boiler water eliminates potential exposure to steam and hot water emitted from vented tank
+- Safe containment of hot blowoff boiler water eliminates potential exposure to steam and hot water emitted from vented tank designs.

 - Patent Pending design meets State Codes for blowoff design.